APPLICATION

 Surface aspect

-Even and smooth aspect, showing no cracks, bumps or missing coating
+Even smooth aspect shows no cracks, bumps, or missing coating.

 Product integrity

-In the early process stage, the core should not be broken, deformed, sheared
+In the early process stage, the core should not be broken, deformed, or sheared.

 Stability

-The product is void of stickiness (vitrous transition), spots (fat) …
+The product is void of stickiness (vitreous transition) and spots (fat).

 Key quality parameters